-If you’re wondering if impact resistant shingles are worth the additional cost, keep reading.
+If you’re shopping around for new asphalt shingles for your roof, and wondering if impact resistant shingles are worth the additional cost, keep reading.
 Below, we cover what they are, if they’re worth the additional cost, how much more they cost, and what the advantage is.

 Impact resistant shingles, also referred to as IR shingles, are roofing shingles that are manufactured to withstand or resist the impact of objects, such as hail, better than regular non-impact resistant shingles.
 Small hail stones won’t damage impact resistant shingles.
 IR shingles are not impact proof, mind you.
 The point of these shingles is to extend the life of your roof.
 The average life expectancy of regular, non-impact resistant 3-tab shingles is about 20 years.
 Impact Resistant shingles, on the other hand, such as Owens Corning’s TruDefinition Duration, should last closer to 30 years.

 Underwriters Laboratory tests all sorts of things, including roofing shingles.
 Their impact test is called Impact Resistance of Prepared Roof Covering Materials (UL 2218).
 Consumer Reports also tests roofing shingles, among other products.

 In a nutshell, they test products to make sure they perform as expected or advertise.
 They develop standards, design equipment, uncover potential hazards.
 Learn more at WikiPedia.

 Are impact resistant shingles worth the additional cost?

 Quick answer: yes.